 For details and training requirements, see: Effort Reporting and Certification in the Managing Awards section of the Research Office website.

-SPA Financial Management Group Staff can answer questions and advise you on how to comply with OMB A-21* and UNH’s effort certification policy.
+SPA Accounting and Financial Compliance Staff can answer questions and advise you on how to comply with Federal Regulations and UNH’s effort certification policy.